robinhood/faust/docs/userguide/agents.rst

 Concurrency
 -----------

-You can start multiple instances of an agent by specifying the ``concurrency`` argument.
+Use the ``concurrency`` argument to start multiple instances of an agent on every worker instance.
+Each agent instance (actor) will process items in the stream concurrently (and in no particular order).

 .. warning::

-    Since having concurrent instances of an agent means that events in the stream will be processed out of order, it's very important that you do not mutate :ref:`tables <guide-tables>` from witin the agent function:
+    Concurrent instances of an agent will process the stream out-of-order, so you aren't allowed to mutate :ref:`tables <guide-tables>` from within the agent function:

-    An agent with `concurrency > 1`, can only read from a table, never write.
+    An agent having `concurrency > 1`, can only read from a table, never write.

-Here's an agent example that can safely process the stream out of order: whenever a new news article is published by an author, the backend system posts a message to the 'news' topic in Kafka.
+Here's an agent example that can safely process the stream out of order.

+Our hypothetical backend system publishes a message to the Kafka "news" topic every time a news article is published by an author.

-The agent we define, consumes from this topic and retrieves the full article via HTTP, then stores that in a database somewhere (yeah, pretty contrived...):
+We define an agent that consumes from this topic and for every new article will retrieve the full article over HTTP, then store that in a database somewhere (yeah, pretty contrived):

 .. sourcecode:: python